Time Series Modeling with Multiple Modes

 used 8 possible tuning parameters for

-or when the cumulative sum of predictions is of interest.
+multiple steps ahead, or when the cumulative sum of predictions is of

 The lasso’s solution path for these lags can be seen via the